exhausdead/exhausdead/README.md

 ### In Progress:
 [***Cloud Resource Auditor (Bash)***](https://github.com/exhausdead/cloud-resource-auditor)
-Objective: Brush up on bash
+Objective: Brush up on Bash
 I have a lab practical exam coming up where I'll need to write some Bash.
 Although a Cloud Resource Auditor written in Bash isn't the most ***cloud*** project I could come up with, prepping for my practical is what's most important atm.

 ---